 Every member of the sales team wants to learn how to improve, but we all have some element of dread stemming from the old-fashioned, meandering sales trainings of yesteryear.
 Here’s how to improve sales training so your team gets more out of it.

 Today, virtually any type of corporate sales training needs to be:

 We all do about a billion things at once.
 (How many tabs do you have open right now?
 Exactly.)
 Our attention spans are shrinking faster than ever.
-Your sales force might sit through a five-hour meeting but I’d bet a lot of money they won’t pay attention for five hours.
-For example, if they’re going to pay attention for 15 minutes, you may as well make the training a focused, action-packed 15 minutes highlighting crucial takeaways.
-Maximize your communication by keeping the training concise; choose your focus carefully and they’ll come away with the main gist of things, not in a fog from information overload.
+Your sales team might sit through a five-hour meeting, but I’d bet a lot of money they won’t pay attention for the full five hours.

 Corporate sales trainings should be short, relevant, and accessible at any time, and if they are, their effectiveness will increase significantly.